-The century-old Punjab is renowned for its sacrifice, tolerance, logical as well as a progressive approach towards life.
+The century-old Punjab is renowned for its sacrifice, tolerance, logic as well as a progressive approach to life.
 It is well known for its culture, cuisine, and history.
 Above all, the people of Punjab are known for their hospitality and warmth.

 Punjab is studded with historical monuments, temples, and several holy shrines that are still unexplored.

 Let’s talk about something Punjab is famous for FOOD!

 If you are a food freak, then you would not want to miss out on Punjab.
 Punjabi food is famous for its variety- be it punjabi kadhi, tandoori chicken, or even punjabi thali, the list of Punjab food items is endless.

 If you are in Amritsar, not grabbing a bite of mouth-watering and piping hot Amritsari Naan (a kulcha stuffed with different vegetables & available in different sizes and stuffing) would be a sin.

 The famous traditional food of Punjab, Makki Di Roti Sarson Da Saag is also a must.
 And how can we forget – the staple drink of Punjab – the cold Lassi which will take your heart away.
 This heart filling appetizer is prepared with thick curd and is available in both sweet and salty flavors.

 - Population- 27,704,236

 - Airports- Amritsar International Airport, Chandigarh Airport, and Ludhiana Airport